microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ### Creating a container for your class

-Now that we’ve seen a fantastic example of a container, let’s set up our first container ourselves using the Remote – Containers extension.
+Now that we've seen a fantastic example of a container, let's set up our first container ourselves using the Remote – Containers extension.
 Let's start off in a “Hello World” Python application:

 ![Hello world Python app](14-helloworld.png)